OpenGridForum/DFDL/calls/2022/2022-10-06_DFDL-WG-Call.md

 1. Implementations Update

-   Daffodil to share publish the results of using their binary XML generation option to the DFDL WG.
+   Apache Daffodil to share the results of using their binary XML generation option with the DFDL WG.
+Big reduction in output size.

-2. Generating an infoset that needs to be mapped to a format with different rules, eg JSON or Apache Drill
+2. Generating an infoset that needs to be mapped to a format with different rules

-   This is not a problem for IBM DFDL as it is used within a transformation engine and so a transform can create the desired end result.
-But it is for Apache Daffodil as it generates an infoset that complies with the DFDL schema.
-Mike to think on how to proceed, eg issue a warning, allow a plugin to change the infoset.
+   A DFDL parser generates an infoset that complies with the DFDL schema.
+If the desired output format is JSON or Apache Drill or something else that doesn't have the same rules as a DFDL schema infoset, a problem arises if the infoset violates those rules.
+This is business-as-usual for IBM DFDL as it is used within a transformation engine and so a subsequent transform step is used  to change the infoset into the desired output structure.
+But it is a problem for Apache Daffodil which does not have such a transform capability.
+Mike to think on how to proceed for Daffodil, eg issue a warning, allow a transform plugin to change the infoset.

+3. DFDL call minutes have a new format

+   The agenda & minutes are now authored and saved in GitHub MarkDown instead of being authored in Notes and converted to PDF.
+After some experimentation, using a separate table for each action and keeping all the action text on a single line seem to work best.
+Note that the table of experimental features, which used to be at the foot of each minutes, is now an independent GitHub MarkDown file at https://github.com/OpenGridForum/DFDL/blob/master/docs/current/DFDL-Experimental-Features-Index.md, so it can be edited independently.

 ## Actions

 Next action: **330**